Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Simplified muonphilic DM models with the -even mediator

 \subsection{The predicted parameter space}

 According to global fits in Ref.~\cite{Abdughani:2021oit}, only the simplified muonphilic DM models, $\mathcal{L}_3$, $\mathcal{L}_4$, $\mathcal{L}_8$, $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$, exhibit allowed parameter space outside resonance regions\footnote{Here we do not consider the $\mathcal{L}_6$ case, as it only permits very light mediators outside the resonance region.}.
 The parameter space can be further divided into two scenarios: $M > 2m_D$ and $M < 2m_D$.
 For $M > 2m_D$, on-shell mediator production is possible at muon colliders if kinematically accessible.
 The mediator may subsequently decay into either a DM particle pair or a muon pair, depending on the branching ratios.
 In contrast, for $M < 2m_D$, the mediator decays exclusively to muon pairs.
 DM particle pairs can only be produced via off-shell mediators, making their detection more challenging and strongly dependent on the ratio $M/m_D$.
 We therefore present this ratio for the relevant DM models in Fig.~\ref{fig:parameter_space}, based on results from Ref.~\cite{Abdughani:2021oit}.
 We observe that only models $\mathcal{L}_9$ and $\mathcal{L}_{10}$ feature parameter space near $M/m_D = 1.9$.
 The parameter spaces of $\mathcal{L}_3$, $\mathcal{L}_4$, and $\mathcal{L}_8$ approach the ratio $M/m_D = 1.5$, while $\mathcal{L}_{13}$ and $\mathcal{L}_{14}$ exhibit relatively small regions near $M/m_D = 1.1$.
-Note that for a very light mediator (where \( M/m_D \ll 1 \)), direct searches for visible on-shell mediator decays are more efficient in fixed-target experiments than in muon colliders.